zcrayman/tut-data/README.ftl.md

-In this tutorial you'll use Spring to store data in multiple data stores.
+In this tutorial you'll use Spring to store and retrieve data from multiple data stores.

-> **Note:** Are you just joining the **Yummy Noodle Bar** tutorial series?
-This tutorial is a follow up to [Designing and Implementing RESTful Web Services with Spring](/guides/tutorial/rest).
-It has the same concepts and many of the same domain objects.
-You can continue and see how to add data storage in this tutorial, or if you prefer, go visit that tutorial first.

 ## Persistence and Storage